Azure-Samples/azure-ml-federated-learning/docs/quickstart.md

 Click on the buttons below depending on your goal.
 It will open in Azure Portal a page to deploy the resources in your subscription.
 You can find other available sandbox setups in our [sandboxes provisioning page](./provisioning/sandboxes.md).

 This will provision a Federated Learning setup with 3 [_internal silos_](./concepts/glossary.md), _i.e._ silos that are in the same Azure tenant as the orchestrator.
 You will be to run the examples in the `./examples/pipelines` directory.

+<a style="color:darkorange">These sandboxes require you to be the _Owner_ of an Azure resource group.</a> _Contributor_ role is not enough.
+In your subscription, depending on admin policies, even if you can create a resource group yourself, you might not be the _Owner_ of it.
+Without ownership, you will not be able to set the RBAC roles necessary for provisioning these sandboxes.
+Ask your subscription administrator for help.

 | Button | Description |
 | :-- | :-- |